PRUNERS/FLiT/documentation/installation.md

 ## Roles

-FLiT is designed to build and excute its test suite on a variety of hosts and compilers.
+FLiT is designed to build and execute its test suite on a variety of hosts and compilers.
 There are 3 roles used in a FLiT architecture:

 * **Launcher**: Where you start a large run which remotely executes on